-Humboldt Penguins are named after the Humboldt River they are native too, located in Peru.
+Humboldt Penguins are named after the Humboldt current they are native to, located in Peru.
 Many people find it hard to believe that these penguins love sunshine and warm weather!

 Meet our comical Humboldt Penguins on Penguin Beach at The Cornish Seal Sanctuary.
 Find out about the threats they face in the wild and what you can do to help!Can you tell who is who?
 Check the chart in the upstairs viewing area at the Penguin Beach to find out!

 SOUTHERN SEA LIONS